Electronic Wills Explained: What Is a Reliable System?

 Electronic Wills in the UK: What is a 'Reliable System' under the Law Commission's Draft Bill?

 We are on the cusp of the most significant reform to will-making since 1837, when pen and ink were state-of-the-art and the idea of a digital document belonged firmly in science fiction.
 The Law Commission’s recommendations bring will-making into the modern age, where identity, security, and long-term storage are digital by default.
-Electronic wills are no longer theoretical, they’re about to become a practical, lawful way for people to protect their legacy.
+Electronic wills will no longer be theoretical, they’re about to become a practical, lawful way for people - at least for those of us in England and Wales - to protect our legacies.

 The Law Commission recommendation is a long read, but the one phrase that sits at the heart of the proposed new Wills Act is: